Shadowdrums/Python-Chess/README.md

 Remember: To benefit from Stockfish's capabilities within the game, ensure it's correctly set up and linked in the game's settings.

 In py-chess.py you need to change the file path to the correct file path to stockfish-ubuntu-x86-64-modern.
+The current stockfish files that come with this are for linux you'll need to windows version for windows os and change file path accordingly.

 ### 🐧 Linux: